March to Frontier (从军行)

 All Things Chinese:

 Sad, because a warrior is dancing on the knife-edge and could be done away with at any moment, therefore, may never have a chance to see the loved ones and enjoy family life.

-However, it is also a poem full of proud and determination.
+However, it is also a poem full of pride and determination.
 To serve and even die for the common good is an honour.